John Wanamaker: Christmas Light Show

 In November 1955, the store tapped lighting designer, Frederick Yost, to create seasonal displays.
-Yost designed the Holiday Light Show for the Grand Court, creating a more contemporary display than previous years.
-Since then the Holiday Light Show has become a beloved annual holiday tradition for generations of Philadelphians.
-In the 21st century, the light show has been modernized, but has retained the look and feel of the original show.
-Since 2006 the Macy's Dickens Village has been located on the store's third floor, continuing a cherished Philadelphia Christmas tradition that had begun at Strawbridge's in 1985.
+Yost designed the "Holiday Light Show" for the Grand Court, creating a more-contemporary display than previous years.
+Since then, the light show has become an annual tradition for generations of Philadelphians.
+In the 21st century, the light show has been modernized, but has retained the look and feel of the original.
+Since 2006, the "Macy's Dickens Village" has been located on the store's third floor, continuing a Christmas tradition that had begun at Strawbridge's in 1985.

-Expansion outside Philadelphia
+Expansion

 Wanamaker expanded to New York City in 1896, continuing a mercantile business originally started by Alexander Turney Stewart.
 He expanded internationally with the Wanamaker European import houses in London and Paris.

 Wanamaker was an innovator, creative in his work, a merchandising genius, and proponent of the power of advertising, though modest and with an enduring reputation for honesty.
 Although he did not invent the fixed price system, he is credited for the creation of the price tag; he popularized it as the industry standard.
 He also started the "money-back guarantee" that is now standard business practice.

 He provided his employees with free medical care, education, recreational facilities, pensions and profit-sharing plans before such benefits were considered standard.
 Labor activists, however, knew him as a fierce opponent of unionization.
 During an 1887 organizing drive by the Knights of Labor, he fired the first twelve union members who were discovered by his detectives.

 Wanamaker was the first retailer to place a half-page newspaper ad (1874) and the first full-page ad (1879).
 He initially wrote his own ad copy, but later hired the world's first full-time copywriter John Emory Powers.
 During Powers's tenure, Wanamaker's revenues doubled from $4 million to $8 million.
 Wanamaker supposedly said "Half the money I spend on advertising is wasted; the trouble is I don't know which half."